lmcosta87/bc-qr-reader/README.md

 ## Demo

-See it live in this [Plunker](http://embed.plnkr.co/m9dtF9llcAw7eYE94b5k/preview).
+See it live in this [Plunker](https://embed.plnkr.co/m9dtF9llcAw7eYE94b5k/preview).

 Your browser won't permit using the camera when looking at a local file, so the following won't work: clone this repository, run `bower install` and open demo/index.html in a browser.
+Also note that HTTPS is required, so [this](http://embed.plnkr.co/m9dtF9llcAw7eYE94b5k/preview) won't work.

 ## Usage